 Community Facility Funding Policy public feedback

-QLDC seeking feedback on proposed fees and charges for community facilities
+Feedback on proposed fees and charges for community facilities is now closed.

 Click here to view the draft policy documents.

 We’ve already held discussions with several local groups and are keen to hear more views given the wide variety of people who use these key council services on a regular basis.